Showing posts with label mothers. Show all posts

 Tip #4: Plan activities you both enjoy

-We took turns planning the day's activities, but we also too care to plan activities we would both like.
+We took turns planning the day's activities, but we also took care to plan activities we would both like.
 My daughter and I both enjoy good food and the occasional adult beverage.
 Ok, more than occasional but we enjoy the good stuff.

 The day I planned was a food tour of Santa Fe provided by the Santa Fe School of Cooking.
 We started out with "Christmas enchiladas" and a beer at the cooking school and then walked to four other restaurants around town.
 Our tour guide was a chef and he shared points of interest along the way.